ejaquay/bootrom/README.md

     DD.BSZ is the size of the bootstrap file if it is contigious.
 ```

-If DD.BSZ is non zero it is assumed that Os9Boot is contigious and DD.BT is the sector it starts on.
-A Nitros9 enhancement permits the use of a non-contigious OS9Boot file - If DD.BSZ is zero then DD.BT points to the sector containing the Os9Boot file's descriptor instead of the file it'self.
+If DD.BSZ is non zero it is assumed that OS9Boot is contigious and DD.BT is the sector it starts on.
+A Nitros9 enhancement permits the use of a non-contigious OS9Boot file - If DD.BSZ is zero then DD.BT points to the sector containing the OS9Boot file's descriptor instead of the file it'self.
 The file descriptor contains a null terminated list of segments containing OS9Boot.
 The segment list contains up to 48 entries containing the size and location of each file segment.

 Since the target of this project is the virtual environment a BOOT that works with virtual harddrives is desired.
-A early step was to improve the booter for virtual hardrives.
+A early step was to improve the booter for virtual harddrives.
 Robert Gault wrote a vhd booter called boot_vhd to use for with the very nice RGBDOS system which allows a vhd to contain 255 virtual floppies as well as contain a complete OS9/Nitros9 system.
 That booter is used to boot Os9 and Nitros9 from RGBDOS virtual hard drives and works well for that purpose.
 It's source is in the nitros9 third party section.
-However it can not boot non-contigous Os9Boot files.
+However it can not boot non-contigous OS9Boot files.

 The ability to boot from a non-contiguous OS9Boot greatly simplifies the process of modifying it and the Nitros9 Ease Of Use Project relies on this capability to allow use of it's swapboot utility.
 So I created boot_emu, a vhd booter that can deal with non-contigous boot files.
 All the hard lifting for dealing with the segment list was already done, the only part I needed to write was initializing and reading a vhd sector.
 I was able to add boot_emu to the Nitros9 project and source for it is available on gitbub.